Student Conduct Process

 The following is a range of sanctions that may be issued for violations.
 Sanctions may be issued individually or in combination with each other.
 Sanctions will be issued based on the severity of the violation and individual disciplinary history.

-Notice in writing that a given behavior is in violation of Housing Services or University policy.
+Notice in writing that a given behavior is in violation of Housing and Residence Life or University policy.